failfa-st/fail1/README.md

 The following are the command-line interface (CLI) options available when running the generative
 process:

-`-G`, `--goal`: Sets the desired goal for the generative process.
-The default is a mandelbrot algorithm that outputs ASCII to the console in a 90 columns \* 30 rows grid. `-g`, `--generations`:
+- `-G`, `--goal`: Sets the desired goal for the generative process.
+The default is a mandelbrot algorithm that outputs ASCII to the console in a 90 columns \* 30 rows grid.
-Sets the number of generations that will be created by the generative process.
+- `-g`, `--generations`: Sets the number of generations that will be created by the generative process.
 The default is 3.
-`-p`, `--persona`: Sets the persona or profile for the generative process.
+- `-p`, `--persona`: Sets the persona or profile for the generative process.
 This can include factors such as expertise level, creativity, and interests.
-The default is an expert Node.js developer with a creative mindset. `-t`, `--temperature`: Sets the temperature parameter for the OpenAI API.
+The default is an expert Node.js developer with a creative mindset.
+- `-t`, `--temperature`: Sets the temperature parameter for the OpenAI API.
 This controls the "creativity" of the generative process, with higher temperatures resulting in more unpredictable output.
 The default is 0.2.

 These options allow you to customize the generative process to better suit your needs and preferences.
 For example, you can set a specific goal for the generative process, adjust the number of generations to generate, and even fine-tune the "creativity" level of the output.
 Use these options to explore the full potential of the generative process and unlock your creativity.

-Example: `--persona "rpg enthusiast, creative, expert node.js developer, detail-oriented"`

 To use these options, you can pass them to the CLI command when running the generative process.
 Here's an example command that sets the goal to "text-based console RPG game", the number of